Welcome to our first post in ‘The Indian-inspired Grills and Kebab Series’.

 - Chicken Drumstick Kebabs are best served with the Cilantro-Yogurt Chutney and a side of sliced onions with a dressing of lemon juice, a pinch of red chili powder and salt.

-- The classic Indian flatbread Naan is an ideal accompaniment to kebabs.
-In case you feel like making the naan yourself, there is a simple homemade naan recipe on Food Network.
-However, Naan is now found easily at every supermarket.
+- The classic homemade Indian flatbread Naan is an ideal accompaniment to kebabs.
+Naan is now found easily at western supermarkets.
 Heat them on the grill for about a minute each before serving.

 - In India, it’s unheard off to serve kebabs without a glass of chilled beer or a cocktail.
 I’m sure there’s something for everyone in these 15 fresh, simple cocktails for spring on Kitchn.com.
 My favorite is the Watermelon-Cucumber Refresher… and check out the Kachumber Cooler with delicious Indian-inspired flavors.